How to install and configure Chrony as NTP client?

-If you would like to check these, navigate to the above URL.
+If you would like to check these, feel free to navigate to the above URL.

-It can synchronize the system clock faster with better time accuracy and it can be particularly useful for the systems which are not online all the time.
+It can synchronize the system clock faster with better time accuracy and it is particularly useful for the systems which are not online all the time.

-chronyd is smaller, it uses less memory and it wakes up the CPU only when necessary, which is better for power saving.
+chronyd is smaller in size so it uses less memory and it wakes up the CPU only when necessary, which is better for power saving.